 Profiling using the YourKit Plugin

 There is a plugin for Confluence 2.2 and later which allows easy profiling using the YourKit profiler.
-No license is required to generate a memory or CPU snapshot, but you will need at least an evaluation license to analyse the results.
+No license is required to generate a memory or CPU snapshot, but you will need at least an evaluation license to analyze the results.

 On this page: